rsanger/heatpump-controller/README.md

 # Mitsubishi Heat Pump Controller
 ## Introduction

-A python class for controlling a Mitsubishi MSZ-GA60VA heat pump using inferred via the Linux kernel's LIRC device interface.
+A python class for controlling a Mitsubishi MSZ-GA60VA heat pump using infrared via the Linux kernel's LIRC device interface.

 I'm using this on a raspberry pi with a IR transceiver.
 Then exposing as an amazon alexa device to enable voice control.